janpetzold/az305-learning/README.md

 Azure Container Instances are a fast and simple way to run a container on Azure.
 Scenarios for using Azure Container Instance include simple applications, task automation, and build jobs.
 A container group is a collection of containers that get scheduled on the same host machine.
 The containers in a container group share a lifecycle, resources, local network, and storage volumes.

 The Azure Kubernetes Service (AKS) environment is enabled with many features, such as automated updates, self-healing, and easy scaling.
 AKS supports two auto cluster scaling options.
 The horizontal pod autoscaler watches the resource demand of pods and increases pods to meet demand.
 The cluster autoscaler component watches for pods that can't be scheduled because of node constraints.
 It automatically scales cluster nodes to deploy scheduled pods.

+In AKS the Contributor role can change roles and bindings.

 Azure Functions default timeout is 300 seconds (5 minutes) for Consumption Plan functions, and 30 minutes for any other plan.